jpwolfe31/Remote-Control-App-for-DSC-Impassa-Home-Alarm-System/README.md

 Another project I am almost finished with is using two nano-ESP32s with a WT5500 keypad and the Blynk app to view the alarm system’s LCD display and control the system’s keypad.
 This app will have its own virtual lcd display and keypad.
 I will post this shortly.

-Impassa installation and programming documents are available for download at alarmgrid.com and elsewhere.
+DSC Impassa operation, installation and programming documents are available for download at alarmgrid.com and elsewhere.